New Zealand-United Kingdom

 Key outcomes include:

-• New Zealand exporters will be able to compete on a level playing field in the UK, particularly against other global exporters who have already secured free trade deals with the UK.
+• New Zealand exporters are able to compete on a level playing field in the UK, particularly against other global exporters who have already secured free trade deals with the UK.

-• The market access package is one of the very best New Zealand has secured in any trade deal.
-All customs duties on all products will be eliminated between both countries once fully implemented.
+• All customs duties on all products will be eliminated between both countries once fully implemented.

-• The vast majority of customs duties will be removed entirely the day the FTA comes into force, including wine, honey, onions, kiwifruit, a range of dairy products, and most industrial products.
+• The vast majority of customs duties were removed entirely the day the FTA came into force, including wine, honey, onions, kiwifruit, a range of dairy products, and most industrial products.

 • A small number of New Zealand products will be liberalised over a longer time frame of up to 15 years but with significant new duty-free quota access provided in the interim.
 This includes for apples (3 years), cheese and butter (5 years), and beef and sheep meat (15 years) [1].

-• Overall, this means 99.5% of current New Zealand goods trade will enter the UK tariff-free from entry into force of the FTA.
+• Overall, this means 99.5% of current New Zealand goods trade entered the UK tariff-free from entry into force of the FTA.

-• The NZ-UK FTA will provide opportunities for businesses large and small to grow, invest and diversify.
+• The NZ-UK FTA provides opportunities for businesses large and small to grow, invest and diversify.

 • The FTA features the most far-reaching trade and environment provisions New Zealand has ever negotiated, including commitments to eliminate fisheries subsidies, to take steps toward eliminating fossil fuel subsidies, and to promote sustainable agriculture.
 It prioritises the elimination of tariffs on over 290 environmentally beneficial products – the largest such list agreed in any FTA to date.
 It also underlines the urgent need to address climate change, and commits to working together to do so.